top of page

 Fresh basil and/or parsley to garnish

 I mixed about 3 tbsp corn starch with 2 tsp Italian herbs (oregano, basil, parsley, rosemary mix) and 1 tsp salt/pepper.
 Very lightly coat each slice of tofu in the mixture on all sides.
+Then sprinkle over breadcrumbs and press down to adhere (in hind sight, grated Parmesan cheese would be a really good addition to this mixture, will try next time.
 Place in a skillet (medium-high heat) with about 2 tbsp canola oil and fry 5 minutes per side or until tofu is nicely browned and crispy (the tofu doesn’t need to reach a certain temp, its all about the crispness we are trying to achieve).
 Do not over crowd your pan or it will slow down the cooking time.
+Be very gentle in the flipping process so the breadcrumbs don't come off.
 Meanwhile, place half of your marinara sauce in the bottom of a glass baking dish.
 When the tofu is finished frying, arrange evenly on top of your marinara.
 Pour the remaining marinara over the top and next add your mozzarella on the top.
 Place under the broiler in your oven until the cheese is bubbling and beginning to brown.
 Top with fresh herbs and serve.
+This goes really well with roasted spaghetti squash or broccolini.

 Recent Posts